AbdnCHDS/guidebook/README.md

 We would like all current members of the team to contribute.
 Please read through the contributing guidelines below, and get in touch with [Dimitra](https://github.com/dblana) if you have any questions :smiley:

+This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behaviour to [Dimitra](https://github.com/dblana).

 ## Contributor Guidelines

 **1. Participate in Teams discussion**